stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 ### **3) Interaction Skill**

-If you are good at selecting stocks for a particular industry, you should overallocate the weight of this industry in your portfolio.
+If you are good at selecting stocks for a particular sector, you should overallocate the weight of this market sector in your portfolio.

-A positive interaction effect on the technology industry would occur for instance when both of the following conditions are met:
+A positive interaction effect on the technology stocks sector would occur for instance when both of the following conditions are met:

-* \-  the investor's portfolio weight in the technology industry was greater than the SP500 weight in the same industry,
+* \-  the investor's portfolio weight in technology setocks was greater than the S&P500 weight in the same market sector,
-* \-  the investor's portfolio return for the technology industry was greater than the SP500 return for the same industry.
+* \-  the investor's portfolio return for technology stocks was greater than the S&P500 return for the same market sector.

 In this scenario, the investor exercised good selection and overallocated assets to that segment.

 The interaction effect would also be positive if the investor underweighted the industries for which he underperformed because of poor selection skills.

-The Interaction Effect for the Technology industry with respect to our investor's portfolio is calculated using the below metrics and formula:
+The Interaction Effect for the Technology stocks with respect to our investor's portfolio is calculated using the below metrics and formula:

-* \-  The Technology industry weight in our Portfolio
+* \-  The Technology Stocks weight in our Portfolio
-* \-  The Technology industry return of our Portfolio
+* \-  The Technology Stocks return of our Portfolio
-* \-  The Technology industry weight in the SP500
+* \-  The Technology Stocks weight in the S&P500 Market
-* \-  The Technology industry return of the SP500
+* \-  The Technology Stocks return of the S&P500 Market

 ![](/assets/blog/attribution/attributioninteractionskills.png)